 Navigate to System > Packages, Available Packages tab.

 Click at the end of the row for freeradius3.

 After Installation, the service may be configured at Services > FreeRADIUS.

-Select the interface(s) on which the RADIUS server should listen on.
+Configure the Interface(s) on which the RADIUS server should listen.

-After this, have a look at the pfSense® syslog.
+After this, have a look at the system log.
 There should be the following:

 radiusd: Ready to process requests. radiusd: Loaded virtual server